 An essential part of students’ introduction to College life is Orientation Week.
 The orientation programme for both new and returning students includes a number of activities that are invaluable to all students at the College.
-They include discussions between students and staff on such important issues as the role of the College and behaviour expected of all College students.
+They include discussions between students and staff on such important issues as the role of the College and the behaviour expected of all College students.
 An Orientation tour of the library for new students is held.

 All members of the College are expected to maintain a high standard of moral behaviour as laid down by the Elders’ Committee.

-Staff, students, spouses, and children are free to use all these facilities from Monday to Saturday, normally between 5.00 and 6.30 pm, except on Thursday which is the College’s official sports day when the games begin at 1.00 pm.
+Staff, students, spouses, and children are free to use all these facilities from Monday to Saturday, normally between 5.00pm and 6.30pm, except on Thursday which is the College’s official sports day when the games begin at 2.00 pm.

-All student residents in the College are members of the Student Association presided over by a President and a Secretary, elected annually by the Principal and members of the Faculty.
+All resident students and their wives are members of the MTC Student Association presided over by a President and a Secretary, elected annually by the Principal and members of the Faculty.
 The Association’s main objective is to build positive mutual relationships for the spiritual, academic and general welfare of its members.

 Accordingly, the Association through its officers can communicate at any time and make suggestions to the Principal and/or Faculty concerning the welfare and interests of its members.

 Commodities are sold at a cheaper rate than ordinary retail stores.
 Credit purchases are also available on strict terms.
 Items such as phone credit cannot be purchased under the credit.
 Sale of alcohol is strictly forbidden.